Jwala Gutta: Early life and junior career

 Jwala Gutta was born on 7 September 1983 in Wardha, Maharashtra and brought up in Hyderabad, Telangana, to a Chinese mother and a Telugu father.
 Jwala's father, Kranti Gutta, hailed from a family of Leftists from Peddapuliveru in Andhra Pradesh's Guntur district.
 Her mother, Yelan Gutta, was born in China and is a granddaughter of a Gandhian named Zeng.
 Yelan first came to India in 1977 with her grandfather to visit the Sevagram ashram, where she translated Gandhi's autobiography and other works into the Chinese language.
 Gutta has a younger sister, Insi Gutta.

 Initially inclined towards playing tennis, Gutta shifted to badminton at the insistence of her mother.
 She was introduced to the national badminton coach S. M. Arif, by her father at the age of four.
 Arif recommended her to learn gymnastics or swimming for a couple of years before starting training for badminton.
 Gutta later started training under Arif, at the Lal Bahadur Shastri Stadium.

 Gutta started playing badminton at the age of six.
 Her chief achievement as a youngster was to win the Under-13 Girls Mini National Badminton Championship held at Thrissur, Kerala.
 In 2000, Gutta (aged 17) won the Junior National Badminton Championship.
 The same year, she also won the Women's Doubles Junior National Championship and the Senior National Badminton Championship, both in partnership with Shruti Kurien.
 This association was to last several years, and the pairing of Gutta and Shruti Kurien won the Women's Doubles National title for seven years in succession, from 2002 to 2008.

 Playing style

-Gutta likes playing aggressive badminton and has a great affinity for the front court, with her skilled netplay, good anticipation and the ability to play deceptive strokes at the net.
-She is considered very dangerous in the front court with her good reading of the game and sharp interceptions.
+Gutta plays aggressively in the front court.
+She is considered dangerous in the front court.
 She also has a strong smash from the back court and often makes use of deceptive drops.
-Gutta is vulnerable in a few areas of her game, most evidently in her movement across the court.
+Gutta is vulnerable in some areas of her game, most evidently in her movement across the court.
 She can commit certain unforced errors when forced to move out of her favoured positions.
-She has also had some fitness issues and injury troubles in her long career.
+She has also had some fitness issues and injury troubles in her career.
 Gutta is also known for being one of the only top doubles player to still use the forehand service, since most other doubles specialists opt for the safer backhand serve.
 She stands unique in this aspect.